- Carleton University’s Listserv:

 A Mailing List service (Listserv) is a tool to communicate with a number of people through a single email address.
 When someone sends a message to a Listserv email address, that message goes out to all members subscribed to the list.

-To request the creation of a Mailing List, the individual sends a request to the ITS Service Desk; a Service Desk technician will then route the request over to the Lyris team who will create and configure the mailing list, assigning the requester as List Administrator.
+To request the creation of a Mailing List, click the button below or contact the ITS Service Desk; a Service Desk technician will then route the request over to the Lyris team who will create and configure the mailing list, assigning the requester as List Administrator.
 The List Administrator then adds members to the mailing list using their email address, where they will receive the messages sent out using the Listserv.